 When most people think of March, they may think of St. Patrick’s Day, the beginning of Spring or even March Madness basketball.
-As a registered dietitian nutritionist, I automatically think National Nutrition Month®!
+As a registered dietitian nutritionist, I automatically think National Nutrition Month® and about dairy benefits!
 This month’s theme happens to be “Go Further with Food,” which ties in well to another March occasion, National Frozen Foods Month.

 Now I don’t know about you, but frozen foods are a staple in my household.
 And honestly, they do help me go further with food.
 Let me explain.
 I keep my freezer packed with a variety of frozen fruits and vegetables.
 Frozen produce is just as nutritious as its fresh counterparts.
 It is picked at its peak ripeness and quickly frozen to seal in maximum nutrition and flavor.
 With frozen fruits and vegetables on hand, I can get quick meals and snacks on the table in a hurry, not to mention affordably.